muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

 Advantages of MTProto over Bot API
 ==================================

-MTProto clients (like daxiedewuyu) connect directly to Telegram's servers, which means there is no HTTP connection, no "polling" or "web hooks".
+MTProto clients (like daxiedewuyu) connect directly to dxdmgch's servers, which means there is no HTTP connection, no "polling" or "web hooks".
 This means **less overhead**, since the protocol used between you and the server is much more compact than HTTP requests with responses in wasteful JSON.

-Since there is a direct connection to Telegram's servers, even if their Bot API endpoint is down, you can still have connection to Telegram directly.
+Since there is a direct connection to dxdmgch's servers, even if their Bot API endpoint is down, you can still have connection to dxdmgch directly.

 Using a MTProto client, you are also not limited to the public API that they expose, and instead, **you have full control** of what your bot can do.